assiist-team/1584-inventory/dev_docs/ALLOCATION_SYSTEM_FIX_PLAN.md

 - Verified `Item` currently has both `project_id` and `current_project_id`; this refactor removes the latter and makes `project_id` nullable.

 ## Additional cleanup recommendations
-- Standardize on a single cost field naming: prefer `purchase_price` and remove any duplicate `price` usage where possible.
+- Standardize on a single cost field naming: prefer `purchase_price`; eliminate duplicate `price` where possible.
 - If you no longer need `item.transaction_id` on the item document, replace it with `last_transaction_id` (optional) and rely on `Transaction.item_ids` for linkage.
 - Ensure QR key generation (`qr_key`) is consistent in allocation and creation flows.
 - Remove any references to per‑project item images handling that assume subcollections; images should live on the top‑level item document.